8 Paradoxes of Uncommon Leadership

 Book—The 8 Paradoxes of Great Leadership

 Since the pandemic, a new kind of employee has emerged.
 They are savvy, educated, socially aware and bring higher expectations of leaders than a generation ago.
-In many states, there is a teacher shortage, as education feels like a job that’s too emotionally expensive.
-Burnout has been normalized.
-Employees need administrators and leaders to practice social and emotional intelligence which differentiates them from average leaders.
+Today’s faculty and staff require leaders to practice social and emotional intelligence, which differentiates them from common leaders.
 They balance paradoxical traits that enable them to connect with people: they’re both confident and humble, stubborn and open-minded, visible and invisible.
-This popular session reveals eight paradoxes top leaders leverage on their teams, including case studies and action steps to practice them.
+This session reveals eight paradoxes top leaders leverage on teams, complete with case studies and applications.

 Previous